arcus-azure/arcus.messaging/docs/preview/03-Features/01-Azure/01-service-bus.md

 All your custom *message handlers* need to be registered on a *message pump*.
 This "pump" is an Arcus Messaging-provided service that receives the Azure Service Bus messages for you, and "pumps" them to the right *message handler*.

 ### Register the Arcus message pump
-There exists two type of Azure Service Bus *message pumps*: for queues and for topic subscriptions.
+There exists two types of Azure Service Bus *message pumps*: for queues and for topic subscriptions.
 During the registration of the pump in the application services, the type of authentication mechanism can be configured.

 > 🎖️ Use the [`ManagedIdentityCredential`](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.managedidentitycredential) where possible.